BodiAugustus/ashley_defi/README.md

 #75.
 Set up email form functionality using onChange.
 Setup onClick on the submit button to allow modal submission with alert of submitted data.

 #76.
 Setup createFormState and its helper function _createFormState to handle modal form data validations.
-Disabled submit button when validations not passing, displayed UI error message when invalid submits attempted.
+Disabled submit button when validations not passing, displayed UI error message when invalid inputs attempted.

+#77.
+Setup new useState hasAgreedTOS.
+Passed through createFormState and added check for it.
+Added onChange to checkbox input with new check/state value.
+Added onSubmit prop to OrderModal component in market.
+Created purchaseCourse function to receive the order and alert the json data.
+Passed in onSubmit into OrderModal component.

+#78.
+Reconstructed the OwnerCourseCard component.
+Created filter folder inside of ui/course.
+Created index.js inside of there.
+Moved inputs from manage/owner courses into this file.

+#79.
+Created message folder inside common folder.
+Created index.js.
+Constucted Message component for UI display in owned courses.
+Finished Message component.